Breakfast & Dinner

 Where is there to eat & drink at the hotel?

-The Two Fat Ladies restaurant provides a fine dining experience at an award-winning standard, with a coveted AA Rosette to its name.
+The Truin restaurant provides a fine dining experience at an award-winning standard, with a coveted AA Rosette to its name.
 The menu offers a modern take on Scottish cuisine, with a few international dishes amongst the more familiar flavours – all created from seasonal, locally sourced ingredients.
 The dining area is a bright and open space, with large windows over-looking the fantastic scenery, while elegant décor and furnishings give the area a refined feel.

 The Arran Bar is a traditionally styled and comfortable lounge bar, serving snacks and light meals, afternoon tea and a wonderful selection of whiskies, wines and beers.